 Gaston: Well, in a way, yes, I'm supporting the movement.
-I think Martin has done a great service for our people.
+I think Martin King has done a great service for our people.
 The movement has been helpful not only to colored but to white people.
 Barbers (CONTINUED FROM PAGE ONE) shine shoes.
 Right away, he would begin doing everything for the customers.
 Pretty soon the white customers would suggest that he become a barber.
-And that's what he became," Now, Carson said, "Negro boys just don't seem to want to learn a trade.
-White boys go off to barber school and come back and work.
+And that's what he became."
+Now, Carson said, "Negro boys just don't seem to want to learna trade.
+White wondering about his job and those kids he boys go off to barber school and come back and work.
 They are taking over."
-When Carson was asked if serving Negro customers would make it any easier for him to get Negro barbers, he said: "It just wouldn't be right.
-This shop's been here so long, I just wouldn't want it to change.
+When Carson was askedif serving Negro customers would make it any easier for "I heard of one a few years ago that just him to get Negro barbers, he said: "It just wouldn't be right, This shop's been here so long, I just wouldn't want it to change.
 It just wouldn't work.
 That's all there is to it," local leadership strong enough to control it, and it might get out of hand.
 And I say it's dangerous.
 COURIER: How have you suffered because of your civil rights activity?
 Gaston: They bombed my motel three times.
 It was the headquarters of the movement in 1963.
-That's where Martin King worked. to the successful Negro to help the less fortunate Negro?

-Gaston: That's up to the individual to decide.
+That's where Martin King worked. to the successful Negro to help the less Gaston: That's up to the individual to decide.
 I'm doing it, I don't have to, It's the responsibility of the government and the city to help him.
 COURIER: How are you helping the less fortunate Negro?

 Gaston: I'm giving opportunity and encouragement to a lot of other Negroes.
 I hire quite a few Negroes.
 Many of them are unprofitable to me, but I hire them anyway.
 I operate the motel and lose money on that.
 I lose money on my drug-

 COURIER: What do you think about the criticism you've received from civil rights

 Gaston: Oh, yes, I've been criticized by civil rights people.
 You know, to succeed, that's a sin that's pretty hard for some folks to forgive you for.
 There's some envy there.

 Last week, demonstrators marching to

 On July 28, police beganarresting marchers.
 Two days later, nearly 500 people

-were in jail in Camp Selma in Dallas Coun-
+were in jail in Camp Selmain Dallas Coun-

 By, Monday, every demonstrator except

 Michael Geison, an SCLC staff worker,

 in his cell were found missing.
 His bond

 Workers said prison conditions were

-One demonstrator said 150 people were

 was set at \$1,000.